byrdndocean/JS-Algos/README.md

 # JS-Algos
-Javascript cheat sheet for myself and others
+Javascript reference sheet for myself and others